A sustainable palm oil production for the protection of the rain forest

 Our understanding of sustainability and corporate social responsibility extends to the sustainable management of raw materials and the conservation of natural resources.
 The use of renewable raw materials in particular, such as palm oil and palm kernel oil, requires close consideration to be given not only to the economic consequences but also, and especially, to the ecological and social impacts.
 Our vision is therefore that, in the future, whenever palm oil and palm kernel oil are used in our products, this oil should be derived from sustainably cultivated sources.
+In particular, the palm and palm kernel oil that we use should not contribute to deforestation of either primary rain forest or secondary rain forest with significant ecological value.
+This also includes High Carbon Stocks forests.

 Compared to other oil crops, the oil palm produces the highest yields per hectare, which accounts for the fact that it now takes first place among the oil-producing plants cultivated around the world.
 In Asia and Africa, palm oil is used for cooking, frying and roasting – just as rapeseed oil is in Europe and soy oil in the USA.
 As a result, 70 percent of the annual harvest is consumed directly in Asia.
 The use of palm oil for energy purposes (e.g. as biodiesel) currently accounts for approx. 5 percent.